scala/scala3/docs/docs/typelevel.md

 ## Acknowledgments

-Many of the ideas in this proposal resulted from discussions with @gsps and @OlivierBlanvillain, the authors of the "TypeOf" approach (PR #4671). @gsps suggested the use of the `transparent` keyword. @OlivierBlanvillain suggested techniques like `anyValue` and `Typed` utto lift term compations to types.
+Many of the ideas in this proposal resulted from discussions with @gsps and @OlivierBlanvillain, the authors of the "TypeOf" approach (PR #4671). @gsps suggested the use of the `transparent` keyword. @OlivierBlanvillain suggested techniques like `anyValue` and `Typed` to lift term computations to types.
 The present proposal also benefited from feedback from @milessabin, @adriaanm, @sjrd, Andrei Alexandrescu, John Hughes, Conor McBride and Stephanie Weirich on earlier designs.
 The relationship with meta programming has a lot in common with the original inline and meta proposals in SIP 28 and SIP 29.